etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

     json.dump(meta, f, indent=2)
 ```

-This code creates a `meta.json` file by inspecting the data frame that we have constructed.
-The `target_names` column is just the two unique values in the `data.income` series; by using the `pd.Series.unique` method - we're guaranteed to spot data errors if there are more or less than the expected two values.
+This code creates a `meta.json` file by inspecting the dataframe that we have constructed.
+The `target_names` column is just the two unique values in the `data.income` series; by using the `pd.Series.unique` method, we're guaranteed to spot data errors if there are more or less than the expected two values.
 The `feature_names` are simply the names of all the columns.

-Then we get tricky &mdash; we want to store the possible values of each categorical field for lookup later, but how do we know which columns are categorical and which are not?
+Then we got tricky &mdash; we want to store the possible values of each categorical field for lookup later, but how do we know which columns are categorical and which are not?
 Luckily, Pandas has already done an analysis for us, and has stored the column data type, `data[column].dtype`, as either `int64` or `object`.
 Here we are using a dictionary comprehension to create a dictionary whose keys are the categorical columns, determined by checking the object type and comparing with `object`, and whose values are a list of unique values for that field.

 Now that we have everything we need stored on disk, we can create a `load_data` function, which will allow us to load the training and test datasets appropriately from disk and store them in a `Bunch`: